 The course addresses both theories of whole language development and instruction and the more practical, day-to-day aspects of teaching using a whole language approach.
 Therefore classes will include a variety of learning opportunities such as lectures, class discussions, small-group tasks, experiential learning activities and student presentations.

-During the course students will be asked to participate in learning activities based on whole language instructional principles.
+During the course students will be asked to participate in activities which model whole language teaching strategies.
 Participants are encouraged to study these experiences from the viewpoint of learners as well as teachers.